Susan accepts instructions in a wide range of personal injury matters and acts for Claimants and Defendants.

 - Deaths following highway related trips

 - Deaths concerning Local Authority funded care home placements

 - The death of a 3-week-old baby, considering co-sleeping and whether the actions of social services and other agencies were appropriate.
 In evidence Susan explored the rationale behind the approach taken by social services and the frequency of their interactions with other agencies.
 A conclusion of Sudden Unexpected Death in Infancy (co-sleeping) was returned and in respect of prevention of further death reports, the coroner indicated that the evidence clarified the multi-agency approach was appropriate and a PFD report was unnecessary.

-- In an 8-day jury inquest in 2017 Susan represented a novice jet skier involved in a fatal collision resulting in the death of an experienced jet skier.
+In an 8-day jury inquest Susan represented a novice jet skier involved in a fatal collision resulting in the death of an experienced jet skier.
 The inquest involved complex factual and expert evidence, including expert evidence regarding water collision reconstruction and medical causation.
 The Coroner requested submissions on the appropriateness of leaving unlawful killing to the jury.

 Susan has attended the following inquest seminars:

 - 'The Coroner’s and Justice Act 2 years on'

 - His Honour Judge Mark Lucraft QC, Chief Coroner, address to the 2018 PIBA conference.

 A talented barrister who is highly skilled in sensitive matters examining deaths occurring in various circumstances, including where there are allegations of medical negligence.
 Her practice touches on complex issues such as mental health.